 Continue adding the hot broth 1 cup at a time, letting the rice absorb it slowly, each time, stirring often. ***At the same time that you add the last cup of broth, add the pile of asparagus with the tips, letting them cook in the risotto 3 minutes or so.
 At this point, rice should be creamy yet slightly al dente.

 Combine: Stir in blended asparagus-basil “sauce”, add the salt, pepper, a squeeze of lemon juice and taste.
 Adjust salt, pepper and lemon to taste.
+(Pecorino will add more depth and flavor here.)
 Heat gently over low heat letting it thicken a bit if you like, but taking care not to cook too long here, or you’ll lose the vibrant color.

-Top with a piece of roasted fish, sauteed shrimp, grilled chicken or sauteed mushrooms if you likke.
+Top with a piece of roasted fish, sauteed shrimp, grilled chicken or sauteed mushrooms if you like.

 To make this go faster, start the risotto and asparagus blanching at the same time- great for multitaskers! 😉